-The Group is cautiously optimistic on its business performance in the year 2021 though the impacts of the COVID-19 and global economy instability will continue to post threats to the Group.
-The ongoing trade disputes between the United States and the PRC may further escalate geopolitical tensions and may lead to negative impact to the global economy.
-The effects of the various sanctions imposed or to be imposed on Hong Kong by the United States and other countries are still uncertain.
+Although most of the countries worldwide have implemented COVID-19 vaccination programs since the beginning of 2021, the global market is expected to be continuously unpredictable and challenging with the new COVID-19 variants.
+It is expected that the impacts of the COVID-19 will continue to post threats to the global economy in 2022.
+Depending on the spread or containment of COVID-19, the pace of vaccine dissemination, and the level of global stress, the global economy activities are still uncertain and difficult to predict.
+It is also anticipated that the shortage of electronic raw materials will remain unabated within this year, and the global economy may take longer-than-expected before returning to full speed.
+Management will keep alert and will remain cautious on the performance in 2022.
+Besides the uncertainties on the impacts of the COVID-19, the ongoing trade disputes between the United States and the PRC may further escalate geopolitical tensions and may lead to negative impact to the global economy.
+The effects of the various sanctions imposed or to be imposed on Hong Kong by the United States and other countries are still challenging.
 On the other hand, the risk of fluctuation in exchange rate of Renminbi against United States dollars and Hong Kong dollars and the risk of fluctuation in interest rate will also affect the performance of the Group's electronic products segment.
-The management of the Group is of the view that the difficult business environment due to the above factors may last for some time.
-The Group will continue its efforts to manage these factors and to tighten controls over production costs and overheads, and to improve production efficiency so as to maximise the gross profit margin.
+The management of the Group is of the view that the difficult business environment may last for some time.
+The Group will continue its efforts to manage these factors and to tighten controls over production costs and overheads, and to improve production efficiency to maximise the gross profit margin.